mariuslenerd/ML_project1/README.md

 4. Generate predictions on the test set
 5. Create submission files in `results/`

-The latest submission on aicrowd challenge was made using the prediction file 'submission_least_squares.csv' in the 'original' mode.
+The latest submission on aicrowd challenge was made using the prediction file 'submission_least_squares.csv' in the 'PCA' mode.

 ## 🧮 Implemented Methods